tidev/titanium-docs/docs/api/titanium/ui/shortcut.md

 Allows the creation of application shortcuts, which can be detected using the `click` event from <Titanium.UI.Shortcut>.

-Use the <Titanium.UI.createShortcut> method to manage shortcut creation.
+On iOS, shortcuts are only supported on a 3D Touch compatible device.

-In iOS, to use this feature make sure you have a 3D Touch compatible device.
-To check for the feature, use the <Titanium.UI.iOS.forceTouchSupported> property.
+Use the <Titanium.UI.iOS.forceTouchSupported> property to see if it's supported.

 ## Examples